ClementNerma/AutoDotFiles/README.md

 This repository contains an automatic setup program I've made to setup my whole environment on any computer.
 It is meant for personal usage only, but as it's a relatively complex setup I make it public so anyone can check how it works.

-## Features

-* Auto-installation and update of softwares
-* Auto-installation and configuration of aliases, functions, configuration for softwares
-* Auto-backup of current environment during update process
-* Remote installer to setup the environment on a distant server
-* Works both on WSL (Debian) and Debian-based distributions

 ## Usage

 ### Installation